Monday, April 22, 2024

 Casement windows are built with hinges so that the sections open outwards like doors.
 The vast majority of new windows are casements, which may provider a wider view and better ventilation.
 But they seldom look right in an older home.

 Below are two East London homes built about the same time, judging by the similar sizing and details.
 The home on the right has a new casement-style window upstairs.
-Again, while some will like this update, it seems inappropriate to "purists" like me.
+Again, some will like this update, but it seems inappropriate to "purists" like me.

 Older windows often had muntins, strips of wood or metal separating and holding panes of glass: